bardadon/Kaggle-Zillow-House-Estimate/README.md

 # The Data

-In order to estimate Zillow's houses, in this competition, we were given a dataset of 2919 records of houses where each house is defined by 81 features.
+In order to estimate Zillow's houses, in this competition, we were given a data-set of 2919 records of houses where each house is defined by 80 features plus a target variable which indicates the Sale Price at which the house was sold.

-These features are mostly indications of wealth and house quality, such as: having a pool or not, the square-foot area of the street around the house, overall condition, year built, and so on.
+The features are mostly indications of wealth and house quality, such as: having a pool or not, the square-foot area of the street around the house, overall condition, year built, and so on.

 ## Sample Data